sul-dlss/happy-heron/README.md

 ```

 You can change user or roles by setting environment variables.
 Note that you may need to clear your browser
 session cookies to pick up the new roles set here, as they may be cached from a previous session.
+If you want to
+avoid clearing _all_ your cookies, e.g. to prevent logging out of various services, you may be able to clear cookies
+for specific top-level domains (e.g. stanford.edu) by using your browser's settings (e.g.
+`Privacy and Security > Cookies and Site Data > Manage Data` in Firefox).
+You may be able to clear specific cookies
+for specific subdomains (e.g. sdr.stanford.edu) by visiting a page at that subdomain, and using the storage inspector
+tool in dev tools (e.g. `Web Developer Tools > Storage > Cookies` in Firefox).

 ```shell
 REMOTE_USER=auser@stanford.edu ROLES=dlss:hydrus-app-administrators bin/dev